steemit/devportal/_services/imageHoster.md

 ## Signing uploads

-Uploads also require a signature made by a Steem accounts' posting authority.
+Uploads also require a signature made by a Steem account's posting authority.
 The account has to also be above a certain (service configurable) reputation threshold.

 Creating a signature for `node.js` and with `dsteem`: